tonimctoni/rustcrawl/README.md

 <!--  - If all threads use the same seed (which I dont know if they would) that is not a problem, as long as statistical properties for each individual thread are ok. -->

  - Relaxed ordering for counters should be enought.
 Maybe ask someone who knows though.
-Then again, who does knows.
+Then again, who does know.

  - Using modulo to get random values within a range because rust's implementation of gen_range seems needlessly complicated to me.